aletje/Data-Lake-with-Spark/README.md

     - Transforms the data into analytics tables using Spark
     - Loads them back into S3 as parquet files

+#### ETL pipeline
+The ETL pipeline `etl.py` uses Python and Spark SQL:
+    - Extracts json files from s3
+    - Transforms them into PySpark DataFrames
+    - Loads them back into s3 as parquet files for analytical purposes

 #### Running the script

 ##### ETL-job